Suns overcome Smart’s record 11 3s, beat Celtics 123-119

 Suns: Ayton took an inadvertent elbow from Smart to mouth in the first quarter.
 After a brief stoppage to get checked, the 7-foot-1 center stayed in the game. … Booker also went to the floor hard after a collision with Smart in the second, but remained in after getting up slowly, and Ricky Rubio took a shot to the face in the fourth.

 Celtics: Tatum was taken out early after missing his first three shots. … Grant Williams started at forward and Hayward at guard.
-Coach Brad Stevens joked before the game that he didn’t know who was starting and said: “I think I told six guys and you can only have five.”
+Stevens joked before the game that he didn’t know who was starting and said: “I think I told six guys and you can only have five.”

 EXTRA CHEERLEADERS